 Sometimes, annotated bibliography is used in the appendices section of the research or a dissertation.
 To write it perfectly, you must mention the research aim and methodology used by the researcher.
 Make sure to mention one or two important literature findings that influenced research results.
 Finally, finish the bibliography with the conclusion of the research and highlight the recommendations.
 To put it simply, if you know how to paraphrase effectively, you can precisely write an annotated bibliography in 200 words or less.

-6. Write an introduction
+6. Write an Introduction

 Some annotated bibliography should have an introduction.
 For example, if you want to write a bibliography in a scientific journal, you may need to enter a basic information about the topic.
 Add a short introductory paragraph at the beginning of the text, if necessary.
 Here you can explain the topic, describe the research question, and how to choose the source.
 At the same time, there needs a description about the resources used to obtain the information.

-7. Proofread your work
+7. Proofread your Work

 The format, structure, and errors must be verified.
 When you’re done writing the first part, review the text and make sure everything looks logical and perfect.
 Review the requirements and see if your text relates to them.
 Correct any errors found in the text to ensure it’s free from errors.

 To sum up, you need to have good research and writing skills and certainly some finest paraphrasing skills.
 With all those skills, you can find these tips to write annotated bibliography useful.
 If you are struggling to write it, you can seek help from our support team and let us do your work.
 You can contact us or use order form and let our experts assist you.
 But you must never take a risk of doing similar activity on your own without getting help or guidance.
 So have a look at the most exclusive tricks and apply them to gain goof marks.